Top Trump aide Flynn resigns over Russia contacts

 “Regarding my phone calls with the Russian Ambassador.
 I have sincerely apologized to the President and the Vice President, and they have accepted my apology,” read Flynn’s letter, a copy of which was released by the White House.

-The White House said Trump has named retired lieutenant general Joseph Kellogg, a decorated Vietnam war veteran who was serving as a director on the Joint Chiefs of Staff, to be interim national security advisor.
+The White House said Trump has named retired lieutenant general Joseph Kellogg, who was serving as a director on the Joint Chiefs of Staff, to be interim national security advisor.

-Flynn’s resignation so early in a US administration is unprecedented, and comes after details of his calls with the Russian diplomat were made public — increasing pressure on Trump to take action.
+Flynn’s resignation so early in an American administration is unprecedented, and comes after details of his calls with the Russian diplomat were made public – upping the pressure on Trump to take action.

-Several US media outlets on Monday reported that top Trump advisers were warned about Flynn’s contacts with the Russians early this year.
+Several US media outlets on Monday reported that top Trump advisors were warned about Flynn’s contacts with the Russians early this year.

-Flynn’s resignation will also fuel calls for an independent investigation into Russia’s influence during the 2016 US presidential election.

-Earlier in the day White House spokesman Sean Spicer insisted Trump was not consulted about Flynn discussing sanctions, nor did he task Flynn to do so.
+Ahead of Flynn’s resignation White House spokesman Sean Spicer insisted Trump was not consulted about Flynn discussing sanctions, nor did he task his top national security aide to do so.

-Asked if Trump was aware Flynn would discuss sanctions with the Russian envoy, Spicer said: “No, absolutely not.
+Asked if Trump was aware Flynn would raise sanctions with the Russian envoy, Spicer said: “No, absolutely not.
 No way.”

 Blackmail?